 Request a change to speed limits

-Any changes to a speed limit will need to be funded by:
+Any changes to speed limits will require external funding, such as by:

 - your parish or town council

 The only exceptions to this will be speed limits introduced as part of a casualty reduction scheme.

 To request a change to a speed limit, contact your parish or town council.

 If parish councils support a request for a change of speed limit, they can ask Buckinghamshire Highways for a speed survey.

 Requests for speed limit changes will need to comply with the national guidance on setting local speed limits.